YottaDB/YDBDoc/MessageRecovery/errors.rst

 GT.CM Error: This indicates that interlock cannot move data onto the queue interlock bit.

-Action: Accompanying messages should indicate the hardware or software problem, which caused the interlock failure.
+Action: Accompanying messages should indicate the hardware or software problem that caused the interlock failure.

 ----------------